talkhausdevs/wolfpark-site/README.md

 ## Features
 - Vinyl-stacked artist cards
-- Bold red Wolfpark branding (no yellow)
+- Bold red Wolfpark branding
 - Responsive layout with hover effects
+- CTA button for music streaming

 ## To Deploy
 1. Upload index.html and style.css to your GitHub repo